🛠 Create Your Own - Contract Renewal Review Workflow

 By automating your contract renewal process, you can save time and resources, reduce manual errors, enhance accuracy, and minimise compliance and operational risks.

-This workflow can be configured to automatically initiate reviews well in advance of key renewal periods, ensuring that all renewal tasks are completed on schedule and in compliance with your regulations and policies.
-It also provides stakeholders with the necessary lead time to negotiate more favourable terms, uncover opportunities for cost savings, and optimise contract performance.
+This workflow automatically initiates reviews well in advance of key renewal periods, ensuring that all renewal tasks are completed on schedule and in compliance with your regulations and policies.
+It also gives stakeholders the lead time to negotiate more favourable terms, uncover cost savings, and optimise contract performance.

-Like other Gatekeeper workflows, this will also provide real-time visibility into the status of contracts, enabling you to make informed decisions about renewals, renegotiations, and terminations.
+Like other Gatekeeper workflows, this also provides real-time visibility into the status of contracts, enabling you to make informed decisions about renewals, renegotiations, and terminations.

 Walkthrough Demonstration

-The steps in this section outline the essential setup required to make your workflow fully functional.
-By completing the configuration steps below, you’ll have a fully operational end-to-end contract renewal workflow, ready to automate reviews and approvals around key contract dates.
-See the demonstration video or follow the steps below to learn more:
+This section outlines the essential setup required to make your workflow fully functional.
+Complete the steps below for a fully operational, end-to-end contract renewal workflow, ready to automate reviews and approvals around key contract dates:

-The ⬇️ Additional Configuration ⬇️ section covers optional additions to expand the scope of your process or tailor the workflow to better align with your organisation’s unique policies, procedures, and Gatekeeper subscription features.
+The Additional Configuration section below covers optional additions that expand the scope of your process or align the workflow with your organisation's policies and procedures.

 Add the Template